SanskaarPatni/vsfirst-extension/README.md

-# vstodo README
+# VSTodo

-My First VSCode Extension
+A VSCode Extension to improve Productivity.

 ## Features

-Maintain a list of todos that allow a user to improve his time management skills.

-GitHub authentication is required.
+A user can improve his time management skills by creating and maintaining a list of todos.
+Extension requires the user to be logged in using Github to have a personalized todo list.
 New features to be released soon.